 The winning edge for global industry.

-“Win-win” is how Derek Armstrong, Henderson’s Director of Economic Development and Tourism, describes the Lifeguard Arena and the Event Center.
+“Win-win” is how Derek Armstrong, Henderson’s Director of Economic Development and Tourism, describes the Lifeguard Arena and the Dollar Loan Center.
 “The Knights have ideal facilities to practice and play, while Henderson reaps the benefits of an exciting venue for sports and other entertainment as well as a community center with enhanced amenities and expanded recreational opportunities.”

 Created through a deft leverage of public-private funds, the two facilities provide a textbook example of a winning play made possible by Henderson’s skillful development teamwork.
 And it’s that kind of strategic teamwork and playmaking that is behind this pro sports hub also emerging as Nevada’s leading pro-business city, with a winning edge that has attracted global power players like Google, Haas Automation and Amazon.